 On September 28-29, Ocean City will host an EMS weekend.
 EMS, fire, fire marshall, police, and beach patrol representatives will be present, and there will be various displays by vendors and games for kids of all ages.
 There will also be a dinner and dance Saturday night, September 28, at North Side Park.
-All activities, with the exception of the dinner and dance, will take place in the area of the beach parking lot on the inlet pleased to add Memorial Hospital to our ALS consultation centers.
+All activities, with the exception of the dinner and dance, will take place in the area of the beach parking lot on the inlet.